 Banning is a medium-sized city located in the state of California.
 With a population of 31,026 people and eight constituent neighborhoods, Banning is the 246th largest community in California.

 Banning is an extremely ethnically-diverse city.
 The people who call Banning home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Banning, accounting for 43.45% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Banning residents report their race to be White, followed by Black or African-American.
-Banning also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.23% of the city’s residents.
 Important ancestries of people in Banning include Irish, English, Italian, and French .

 The most common language spoken in Banning is English.
 Other important languages spoken here include Spanish and Miao/Hmong.